-Businesses use NC to describe all natural resources that provide goods and services of value - including the provision of healthy air, clean water, food, timber and recreational space as well as the regulation of flood risk and climate.

-Any business case for NC investment starts with assessing the benefits of these goods and services.
+Businesses use NC to describe all natural resources that provide goods and services of value.
+These goods and services benefits include the provision of healthy air, clean water, food, timber and opportunities for recreation as well as the regulation of flood risk and climate.
+Any business case for NC improvements starts with assessing the benefits of these goods and services.
 But some reasons for protecting and restoring the natural environment are not captured in NC arguments, and businesses may choose to act for more altruistic or reputational reasons.